ankursikarwar/TetraChrome-Lenses/README.md

 # TetraChrome Lenses: Smart Glasses for Visually Impaired People

-TetraChrome Lenses is a portable, robust and efficient device capable of assisting a visually impaired person in a seamless manner.
-The device integrates different technologies like computer vision, embedded systems, and text-to-speech to create a powerful personal assistant for the blind.
-It generates audio cues and haptic feedback for helping the blind person to perceive and interact with the surrounding.
+TetraChrome Lenses is a wearable device capable of assisting a visually impaired person in a seamless manner.
+It generates audio cues and haptic feedback based on the visual information around the user.
 <br>
 <br>